-In a similar vein to having First Aid Officers in the workplace, Mental Health First Aid Officers are on the ground in the workplace with the skills and knowledge to assist their co-workers in a range of situations surrounding mental health issues.
+In a similar vein to having First Aid Officers in the workplace, Mental Health First Aid Accredited Officers are on the ground in the workplace with the skills and confidence to have supportive conversations with their co-workers and help guide them to professional assistance.
+They also provide an informal way of individuals accessing support outside of human resources or a manager and are a complement to other support services such as the Employee Assistance Program.

 The course provides participants with;